 First, you get used to talking about topics you don’t know anything about at a first glance.

-Second, you get a wealth of experience in terms of how to customise a topic.
+Second, you get a wealth of experience in terms of how to customize a topic.
 For example: if you pick a topic entitled „My Trip to Spain“, but you’ve never been to Spain, you’ll be talking about „What I Could Do on my Next Trip to Spain“.

 Third, you get feedback from other people about how you did.
 Pretty soon, you’ll discover that you’re actually much better than you think.